 Cons: Fits every stereotype of teenage girl that would make me dread having a daughter one day.

-My Take: Severa is one of three characters from Awakening to show up in Fates((Along with Owain and Inigo.)), yet is the the only one to reverse how I like her.
+My Take: Severa is one of three characters from Awakening to show up in Fates, yet is the the only one to reverse how I like her.
 In Awakening, she’s an annoying personality with great skills and class.
 In Fates, she’s a decent, though fiery personality with a rather annoying class set.
 The hell, Nintendo?

 Cherche’s mask wearing, anti-social son.
 Wyvern rider class who wields axes by default.